skywoman/multifarm-aggregation-info-arch/interviews/2022_09_15--Tianna_Kennedy_607_CSA/README.md

 - Conclusions & Action Items (5 min)

 ## Question Areas
+These questions can serve as a guide for the interview, but do not need to be strictly adhered to.

 ### Current Toolchain
 - What software tools or systems are you currently using for...
   - Retail/wholesale purchasing